facebook/flow/docs/docs/01-objects.md

 ## Constructor Functions and Prototype Objects

-Another way of creating objects in JavaScript is by using `new` on // constructor functions//.
+Another way of creating objects in JavaScript is by using `new` on constructor functions.
 A constructor function is typically an open method that "initializes" some properties of `this`; and a `new` operation on such a function calls it on a freshly created object before returning it.

 Additionally, a constructor function may set various properties on its `prototype` object.
-These properties are typically methods, and are inherited by all objects created from that constructor function by a process known as
+These properties are typically methods, and are inherited by all objects created from that constructor function by a process known as prototype chaining.
-//prototype chaining//.

 ```javascript
 /* @flow */